leowweiching/addressbook-level1/README.md

 Format: `list`

+#### Sorting all persons: `sort`
+> Sorts all persons in the address book by alphabetical order.
+Format: `sort`

 #### Finding a person by keyword `find`
 > Finds persons that match given keywords

 Format: `find KEYWORD [MORE_KEYWORDS]`
-> The search is case sensitive, the order of the keywords does not matter, only the name is searched, and persons matching at least one keyword will be returned (i.e. `OR` search).
+> The search is case insensitive, the order of the keywords does not matter, only the name is searched, and persons matching at least one keyword will be returned (i.e. `OR` search).

 Examples: